rhagarty/watson-discovery-sdu-with-assistant/README.md

 > Note: the value before the `:` is the user, and everthing after is the password.
 Do not include the `:` in either value.

+## Notes about action type

+When you define the programmatic call, you choose one of the following types:

+* **server:**

+* **client:** Defines a programmatic call in a standardized format that your external client application can understand.
+Your client application must use the provided information to run the programmatic call or function, and return the result to the dialog.
+This type of call basically tells the dialog to pause here and wait for the client application to go do something.
+The program that the client application runs can be anything that you choose.
+Be sure to specify the call name and parameter details, and the error message variable name, according to the JSON formatting rules that are outlined later.

+* **cloud_function:** Calls an Cloud Functions action directly, and returns the result to the dialog.
+You must provide a Cloud Functions authentication key with the call.
+(This type used to be named server.
+The type server continues to be supported.)

+* **web_action:** Calls a Cloud Functions web action.
+Web actions are annotated Cloud Functions actions that developers can use to program backend logic that a web application can access anonymously, without requiring a Cloud Functions authentication key.
+Although authentication isn't required, web actions can be secured in the following ways:

+  * With an authentication token that is specific to the web action, and can be revoked or changed by the action owner at any time
+  * By passing your Cloud Functions credentials

 ## Add Cloud Function creds to application

 * The Cloud Function credentials need to be assigned to the Assistant context variable name `my_creds`, and passed in from your application to the Watson Assisant API.